en fr de

 Cross-linguistic mediation:

 • is part of the mediator’s plurilingual competence.
-The mediator actively participating in two worlds, drawing upon Language A content and shaping new meanings in Language B for readers or listeners of a different linguistic or cultural background
+The mediator, actively participating in two worlds, draws upon Language A content and shapes new meanings in Language B for readers or listeners of a different linguistic or cultural background

-We asked our ECML network what mediation is for them and here are their answers:
+We asked our ECML network what mediation meant for them and here are their answers:

 Click to enlarge